Frequently asked questions

 Will I be compensated?

-Participants will receive a total of $180 in three increments: $60 after recording the 200th sample, an additional $60 after recording the 400th sample, and an additional $60 after recording the 600th sample.
+Participants will receive a total of $180 in three increments: $60 after recording the 200th sample, an additional $60 after recording the 400th sample and an additional $60 after recording the 600th sample.
 Our payment comes in the form of Amazon eCodes.

-Named caregivers assisting participants will be compensated with up to $90 in Amazon eCodes as follows: $30 after recording the 200th sentence, an additional $30 after recording the 400th sentence, and an additional $30 after recording the 600th sentence.
+Named caregivers assisting participants will be compensated with up to $90 in Amazon eCodes as follows: $30 after recording the 200th sentence, an additional $30 after recording the 400th sentence and an additional $30 after recording the 600th sentence.

-How will participants contribute?
+How do participants contribute?

 Volunteer participants record speech samples, for example, by reading text prompts, or by answering questions out loud.
 The questions include things like, “How would you spend a rainy day?” or “What are your hobbies?”

-How long will it take to participate?
+How long does it take to participate?

-It will take different people different amounts of time to complete the project.
+It takes different people different amounts of time to complete the project.
 Some people finish in a few days.
 For others, it may take a week or more.
-Participants will read 10 sets of about 45 sentences each, although the sets don’t have to be completed all at once.
-Some of the prompts will ask participants to read a specific sentence.
+Participants read 10 sets of about 45 sentences each, although the sets don’t have to be completed all at once.
+Some of the prompts ask participants to read a specific sentence.
 Some are open-ended and ask participants to answer questions with general information.
 As participants read through the sets (and caregivers assist them), we’ll email them Amazon gift cards at certain points throughout the process.

 When will I see the results of this project?

 The Speech Accessibility Project is a multi-year research initiative.
 However, each of the companies supporting the Speech Accessibility Project is committed to leveraging project data to make improvements within their respective voice recognition products and services.
-The project is already sending de-identified data to its corporate sponsors.

-Will the data be available to other researchers?
+Is the data available to other researchers?